Plan Your Visit

 PRESIDIOS/MISSIONS: The mission system is a window into the history of the trail.
 The mission system strengthened Spain's ability to hold and settle the new lands in the Americas.
 Priests and soldiers were sent to pave the way.
 Missions were both the city of God and the city of men.
 Visit Nuestra Señora de Loreto de la Bahía, Mission Nuestra Señora del Espíritu Santo de Zúñiga, Acequia Madre Mission de Valero, and Presidio de Nuestra Senora del Pilar de Zaragoza de los Adaes.

 MUSEUMS: Keeping history alive!
-Immerse yourself in the region's history, culture, industry, and populations: Villa Antigua Border Heritage Museum, Republic of the Rio Grande Museum, and Durst-Taylor House.
+Immerse yourself in the region's history, culture, industry, and populations: Villa Antigua Border Heritage Museum, Republic of the Rio Grande Museum, Stone Fort Museum, and Durst-Taylor House.

 TRAIL SEGMENTS/SPRINGS: Imagine walking in the footsteps of explorers, missionaries, and soldiers; discover the landscapes; imagine their hardships: Mission Tejas State Park, Caddo Mounds State Historic Site, Comal Springs, and Lobanillo Swales.